So you want to become an executive coach — but you’re getting overwhelmed with all the conflicting information about programs and certifications.

 IPEC promises to not only help you master coaching techniques but also to help you reach your own personal potential.

-When you take the IPEC Coach Training Experience, you’ll receive over 320 hours of training hours, including 200 ICF-accredited training hours.
+When you take the IPEC Coach Training Experience, you’ll receive over 320 training hours, including 200 ICF-accredited training hours.
 You’ll also get 3 separate certifications from IPEC itself!
 Those are:

 IPEC separates its executive coaching program into 4 phases:

-You also get 6 sessions with a dedicated Mentor Coach, which will help you get the 10 hours you need for your certification.
+You also get 6 sessions with a dedicated Mentor Coach, which will help you get the 10 hours you need to complete your certification.

 3. CoachU